We're four Dutch tourists stuck in NZ, and we're having a ball

 A second pleasant surprise was the reception by the people from Whakatane, Port Ohope and Ohope Beach.
 All were extremely friendly and welcoming and there was absolutely no atmosphere of animosity.
 And we need to bear in mind that this community was already severely impacted by the Whakaari/White Island eruption just a few months ago.
 Despite that (or maybe thanks to that) we got the feeling of 'we are all in this boat together and we need to help each other as much as possible'.
 The staff from the Ohope Beach Top 10 and Surf and Sand holiday parks have especially gone out of their way to make our stay as comfortable as possible.
 We owe them a humungous thank you!

-Mark Inman, the manager of the Ohope Beach Top 10, yesterday called us for a 'street beer' on the lawn of the park, of course duly respecting the social distancing requirements.
+Mark Inman, the manager of the Ohope Beach Top 10 Holiday Park, yesterday called us for a 'street beer' on the lawn of the park, of course duly respecting the social distancing requirements.
 This warm attitude, the spectacular sights, the great weather and the splendid surf and sea all contribute to most of us continuing to feel on holiday, instead of being in lockdown.

 Our third and final pleasant surprise is the way the Government is handling the crisis and the way they treat both Kiwis and foreigners during the crisis.
 Sometimes foreign visitors feel that Kiwis are allowed to do more than they are, or the other way round.
 But we feel treated fairly and squarely.
 Yes, we are hampered in our freedom of movement, and we cannot continue our holiday as planned, but if we fall ill, we can count on New Zealand’s medical facilities.
 And if we want to return home we can do so as the Government has agreed on a framework for safe and orderly repatriation.